-10 of 90 points
+15 of 80 points

 Goals, objectives, and milestones are all outcomes.
-Outcomes themselves are statements that tell how the project's target population would improve.
+Outcomes are statements that tell how the project's target population would improve.
 Every outcome should describe a change in a target population.
-In addition, they set standards of progress towards alleviating the problems identified in the needs assessment.
+In addition, outcomes set standards of progress towards alleviating the problems identified in the needs assessment.
 Statements that describe strategies or management issues are not proper outcome statements.